ChrisTollefson/jbsh/README.md

 > Open source software is at the heart of Apple platforms and developer tools, and Apple continues to contribute and release significant quantities of open source code.

-And I would concur, based on some of the open-source projects listed there, or previously hosted at [macOS forge]:
+And I concur, based on some of the open-source projects listed there, or previously hosted at [macOS forge]:

 | Project | License |
 |---------|---------|